malcolms-anatomy/Malcolms-Anatomy/README.md

 # 👋 Hi, I'm Malcolm Iheremelam

 ## 🚀 About Me
-I'm a software developer with a passion for creating efficient and scalable solutions.
+I'm a Medical Software Engineer with a passion for creating efficient and scalable healthcare solutions.
 I specialize in Python, C, and Java development and have experience working on various projects, from web applications to systems programming.
 In addition to my technical expertise, I am the founder, CEO, and Tech Lead at Malcolm's Anatomy, a startup focused on delivering innovative health education, community engagement, and tech services to health and medical institutions in Nigeria.

 ## 🛠️ Skills
 - **Languages**: Python, C, Node.js, Java